gbelcheva/transpoprtapi-homework/README.md

-# API service homework (Python3)
+# API service homework

-Application which “manages” a transport data source: reads the data from csv, stores the data in an SQL (Postgres) database and publishes the data as a JSON API.
+Application which “manages” a transport data source: reads the data from csv, stores the data in an SQL (Postgres) database and publishes the data as a JSON API (Flask).

 ## Description ##